-- ORANGE: 16 gauge wire, printed [ENGINE SECTION A] #917 BRAKE SWITCH (POWER B+), which provides power from the 20 amp STOP fuse.
-This wire has power at all times. - WHITE: 14 gauge wire, printed [ENGINE SECTION A] TO TURN SWITCH #918 TO BRAKE SWITCH; this wire supplies power from the brake switch to the brake lights.
-The wire goes into a splice with 2 other wires, which can be seen in the Turn Signal Switch & Brake Switch Schematic on page 78. - Route the brake switch wires to the brake switch and connect them using the connector provided or the loose insulated terminals provided in the parts kit.
-Be sure to route the wires away from the moving parts of the brake pedal and/or clutch pedal. - Terminals and a connector, as shown, are provided for those with a factory, GM, pedal mounted switch.
+ORANGE: 14-gauge wire, printed [ENGINE SECTION A] #917 BRAKE SWITCH (POWER B+), which provides power from the 20-amp STOP fuse.
+This wire always has power.

+WHITE: 16-gauge wire, printed [ENGINE SECTION A] TO TURN SWITCH #918 TO BRAKE SWITCH; this wire supplies power from the brake switch to the brake lights.
+The wire goes into a splice with 2 other wires, which can be seen in the Turn Signal Switch & Brake Switch Schematic on page 78.

+• Route the brake switch wires to the brake switch and connect them.
+Be sure to route the wires away from the moving parts of the brake pedal and/or clutch pedal.